Modern technology allows the storage and mapping of your face to photos and videos. Here's what you need to know about this new potential threat.

-Facebook has openly stated that they will continue to allow deepfake content and will not remove videos or images which employ the AI technology.
+Facebook has openly stated that they will continue to allow deepfake content and will not remove videos or images which employ AI technology.
 In response, a recent Instagram post discussed the implications of such a policy, namely because of how much information is available through Facebook.

 One of the major concerns regarding deepfake videos is the potential to be used during live video presentations, which appears to be the next step in its evolution.
-With that advancement in deepfake technology, it will allow users to impersonate and manipulate video of others while live presentations.
+With that advancement in deepfake technology, it will allow users to impersonate and manipulate video of others during live presentations.